k0sproject/k0smotron/docs/capi-remote.md

 Objects like `K0sControlPlane` or `MachineDeployment` use `machineTemplate` to define the template for the `Machine` objects they create.
 Since k0smotron remote machine provider can't create machines on its own, it works with a pool of pre-created machines.

+!!! warning
+    A `PooledRemoteMachine` is copied into the `RemoteMachine` when it is claimed.
+Its `spec` must not be changed while it is reserved.
+Configure the address, port, user, SSH key, and cleanup commands before the pool entry is claimed.

 ```yaml
 ---
 apiVersion: infrastructure.cluster.x-k8s.io/v1beta1